TACC/Lmod/README.design.md

 The object MCP (MasterControl Program) is created once and always points to a 'positive' action (a load basically).
 The lowercase mcp points to the current MasterControl Program.
-This variables are global.
+These variables are global.

 The file `Master.lua` is were the real work is being done.
 MasterControl will decides which functions get called from this file.